 Speedway Christmas By the Numbers: Millions of Lights, Thousands of Cars, Countless Memories Made

-Here are this year's facts, by the numbers, for what has become a can't-miss tradition for families gearing up for the Christmas season:
+Here are this year’s facts, by the numbers, for the country’s largest drive-thru, synchronized light show:

-3.5 MILLION - Adding to an already spectacular showcase of sparkle, the speedway has added nearly a half million lights this year, bringing the grand total to a mind-boggling 3.5 million.
-The theme of this year's display - Storybook in Lights - will see popular fairytale characters like Rapunzel, The Three Little Pigs and Mother Goose, come to life in illuminated fashion.
+4 million lights: Creating a spectacular showcase of sparkle, the speedway has added lights this year, bringing the grand total to a mind-boggling 4 million.
+The theme of this year’s display – Santa’s Mountain – will see festive scenes come to life in illuminated fashion alongside millions of LEDs synchronized to popular Christmas tunes.

-3.75 -- Strung throughout the infield, along portions of the iconic speedway and innovative ROVAL™, in the grandstands and under the concourse, Speedway Christmas guests wind through 3.75 miles of lights as they take in hundreds of creative displays and lights synchronized to Christmas-themed music.
+3.75 miles: With lights strung throughout the infield, along portions of the iconic speedway and innovative ROVAL™, in the grandstands and under the concourse, Speedway Christmas guests wind through nearly four miles of illuminated magic as they take in hundreds of creative displays and lights synchronized to Christmas-themed music.

-4,300 - A light show of this magnitude takes a sizable effort to construct.
-Crews have been hard at work since mid-October stringing lights, running power and testing the lights.
-In total, crews have racked up more than 4,300 man hours getting ready for opening night.
+5,200 hours: A light show of this magnitude takes a sizable effort to construct.
+The speedway’s operations team has been hard at work since mid-October stringing lights, running power and testing the displays.
+In total, crews will rack up more than 5,200 work hours getting ready for opening night.

-16,000 - Back by popular demand, Charlotte Motor Speedway's 16,000-square-foot HDTV will transform into a drive-in movie screen throughout the light show, playing popular holiday movies like "Home Alone," "The Santa Clause" and "Polar Express" every Thursday through Sunday night as part of FOX46 movie nights at Speedway Christmas.
+16,000 square feet: Back by popular demand, Charlotte Motor Speedway’s 16,000-square-foot HDTV will transform into a drive-in movie screen throughout the light show, playing holiday hit movies like “Elf,” “Home Alone” and “A Christmas Story” every Thursday through Sunday night.
+For opening weekend, screenings include a date-night double feature with "The Holiday" and "Die Hard."
+Click here for a full schedule of movie nights, presented by Queen City News.

-1 - With millions of lights, a sprawling Christmas Village, new additions including a 50-foot Ferris Wheel and live entertainment, and a slew of popular Christmas movies playing on the speedway's 16,000-square-foot HDTV, there's only one place families need to be this year to get into the holiday spirit - Speedway Christmas.
+Only 1: With millions of lights, a slew of popular Christmas movies playing on the speedway’s 16,000-square-foot HDTV and the return of the ever-popular infield Christmas village, there’s only one place families need to be this year to get into the holiday spirit – Speedway Christmas presented by Atrium Health.